ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/generator.rst

 This statistical information will be used during the training process if one wants to normalize or standardize the label values.

 You can also choose to split the dataset into training/validation or into training/validation/test sets.
-To generate a dataset split into two subsets one specific for training and the other for validation you can specify a fraction of the total dataset that will form the validation subset by passing the argument :code:`valid_train_split` in the generator script.
+To generate a dataset split into two subsets one specifically for training and the other for validation you can specify a fraction of the total dataset that will form the validation subset by passing the argument :code:`valid_train_split` in the generator script.
 For example:

 .. code-block:: bash